-A student admitted into the nursing major for the Fall 2013 will be admitted as a NURS Intent student and will be eligible to register under the nursing major once all conditions of their acceptance in the nursing major have been met.
+A student admitted into the nursing major will be admitted as a Nursing Intent student and will be eligible to register under the nursing major once all conditions of their acceptance into the nursing major have been met.
 Please note admission into the nursing major does not guarantee acceptance into the nursing program.
 To gain admission to the nursing program, the Department of Nursing requires students to complete specific program requirements (i.e. a review by the Department of Nursing Academic Review Committee and successful completion of the NURS 102 course).

-Additionally, newly admitted and current nursing majors (NURS INTENT) who are ready, meet progression criteria and are interested in beginning the Clinical Phase of the Nursing Program must request a separate and specific review again in the Fall 2013 semester to be considered for admission to the Pre-Clinical Phase/NURS 102 (the gateway course to the Clinical Phase of the Nursing Program) in the Spring 2014 semester.
+Please note: students who are admitted and are interested in beginning the Clinical Phase of the Nursing Program must request a separate and specific review again during the Fall semester to be considered for admission to the Pre-Clinical Phase/NURS 102 (the gateway course to the Clinical Phase of the Nursing Program) in the Spring semester.
 NURS 102 is the first nursing course taken before admission and progression into the Clinical Phase of the Nursing Program.

-minimum grades of C+ or better in all required prerequisite coursework (TMAT 135; CHEM 105, CHEM 215; BIOL 210, BIOL 260, BIOL 270, BIOL 310, BIOL 330/345; FCSC 101; PSYC 101, PSYC 210, PSYC 221), in addition to general education requirements listed as 1st, 2nd and 3rd semester courses.
-Students who are missing prerequisite coursework must demonstrate they can successfully complete ALL required Pre-Clinical coursework listed as 1st, 2nd, 3rd, and 4th semester courses prior to the start of NURS 301, Junior Year- 5th semester (see nursing curriculum map).
+In addition to general education requirements listed as 1st, 2nd and 3rd semester courses.
+Students who are missing prerequisite coursework must demonstrate they can successfully complete ALL required Pre-Clinical coursework listed as 1st, 2nd, 3rd, and 4th semester courses prior to the start of NURS 301, Junior Year- 5th semester (see Nursing Curriculum Map (pdf))./p>

-To be considered for the Fall 2013 Nursing Review a student must:
+To be considered for the review a student must:

 After review of the above requirements, if you meet the established eligibility requirements, please apply through NYIT Admissions department.

-After review of the above requirements, if you meet the established eligibility requirements, you must send a note of intent via email by Friday, March 1, 2013 indicating your desire to be evaluated for the Fall 2013 Nursing Review.
+After review of the above requirements, if you meet the established eligibility requirements, you must send a note of intent, via email, by the designated deadline indicating your desire to be evaluated.

 Review the above program criteria carefully before you apply to the nursing program.
 Additional information can be found by visiting our nursing website at www.nyit.edu/nursing.